ArchakaSameera/Skill_Locator/README.md

 INSTRUCTIONS TO RUN:
 It is a single page application.
 Open the GoogleMapsPlotting.html file in the browser to run.
 Please be connected to the Internet and disable ad-blockers.

+Locations should be with in US (if specified).
+Skill set should be one among these : python, scala, javascript, hadoop, data scientist, web application.

+Eg:
+i) Hey, can you tell me the scope for python developers in New York?

+ii) What's the scope for JavaScript developers?

+iii) How good is Seattle for javascript developers?

+AI bot is intelligent enough to understand your language and it extracts the skills and locations specified to map the result.